 This Week’s Data

-Weekly jobless claims fell 12,000 versus consensus of down 4,000.
+Weekly jobless claims fell 11,000 versus estimates of a 3,000 increase.

 International War Against Radical Islam

 Visit Investing for Survival’s website (http://investingforsurvival.com/home) to learn more about our Investment Strategy, Prices Disciplines and Subscriber Service.